 Store’s vulnerability

 Since Magento no longer issues security patches to Community and Enterprise 1.x editions, your business can be exposed to cyber- and hacker attacks.
+For more information on safeguarding your data, review our security policy.
 You won’t be able to protect not only the store’s data but also customers’ personal information and credit card details.

 Loss of PCI compliance